Glossary for New Scratchers

 Random is just what it sounds like: the Pick Random (X) to (Z) block will pick a totally random number, using X as the lower bound and Z in the upper bound.

-So there you have it — a glossary of all the most important words you need to know as a beginner Scratcher!
+So there you have it — a glossary for new Scratchers with all the most important words you need to know as a beginner Scratcher!
 Are there any words that you don’t understand?
 Any words we didn’t cover that you’re dying to have on the list?
 Be sure to leave a comment to let us know!